Marla Wolf

 What’s the best career advice you’ve ever received?

-The best career advice I ever received came during an informational interview when I was figuring out my path.
-The person looked at my resume and said, “Great, but I don’t know what to do with you.
-What do you want to do?”
-He encouraged me to clarify my goals, focus on three target companies, and work them intentionally—networking and making connections rather than blindly applying.
-If one company didn’t work out, I’d replace it with another, but always approach opportunities with purpose.
+The best career advice I ever received came during an informational interview when I was figuring out my path and navigating a career search.
+The person looked at my resume and said, “OK, so I don’t know you want to do?
+Your resume isn't sharing a clear picture” He encouraged me to clarify my goals, focus on three target companies, and work them intentionally—networking and making connections rather than blindly applying.
+If one company didn’t work out, I’d replace it with another but always approach opportunities with purpose.
 That principle of intentionality and having a Plan A, B, and C has become advice I share constantly with the people I coach.

-I also live by Maya Angelou’s wisdom: people may forget what you said or did, but they’ll never forget how you made them feel.
+Personally, I live by Maya Angelou’s wisdom: "People may forget what you said or did, but they’ll never forget how you made them feel"

 What advice would you give to young women entering your industry?